rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

  **callback_reject_step(self, t0, y0, dt):**<br>
  As `callback_accept_step`, except called when rejecting steps.

- In addition callbacks can be trigged during the adjoint pass by adding `_adjoint` to the name of any one of the supported callbacks, e.g. `callback_step_adjoint`.
+ In addition, callbacks can be triggered during the adjoint pass by adding `_adjoint` to the name of any one of the supported callbacks, e.g. `callback_step_adjoint`.